jd1618/jd1618.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BSc in Mathematical Science, The University of Nottingham, 2015-2018
+* MSc in Applied Mathematics, Imperial College London, 2018-2019
+* PhD in Applied Mathematics and Mathematical Physics, Imperial College Londo, 2019-2023
+* Certificate of Quantitative Finance (CQF), Fitch Learning, 2022-2023

 Work experience
 ======